 In the second video, Heger discusses reed-making in the ‘American Tradition’ as established by Tabuteau and his colleagues in the Philadelphia Orchestra.

-Video 3 is by bassoonist, Terry Elwell.
-He uses numbers, as did Tabuteau, to teach his method of musical phrasing.
+Bassoonist, Terry Elwell, uses numbers, as did Tabuteau, to teach his method of musical phrasing.
 Tabuteau is referenced at 2:07.

-Video 5 is an interview of David Fedderly by Michael Grose.
-Fedderly studied Tuba with Arnold Jacobs who was a student in Tabuteau’s wind ensemble classes at the Curtis Institute in the 1930s.
+The following video is an interview of tubist David Fedderly by Michael Grose.
+Fedderly studied tuba with Arnold Jacobs who was a student in Tabuteau’s wind ensemble classes at the Curtis Institute in the 1930s.
 References to Tabuteau are found from 18:22 through 24:59.